-All gifts to and from employees valued at over \$500.00 that are given or received from a third party that does business with the Company, the Manager, their affiliates or their clients, must be reported by the relevant employee to and approved by the Legal Department.
+All gifts to and from employees valued at over \$500.00 that are given or received from a third party that does business with the Company, its affiliates or its clients, must be reported by the relevant employee to and approved by the Legal Department.

-All entertainment valued at more than \$500.00 given to or received from a third party that does or seeks to do business with the Company, the Manager, their affiliates or their clients, must be reported by the relevant employee to and approved by the Legal Department.
+All entertainment valued at more than \$500.00 given to or received from a third party that does or seeks to do business with the Company, its affiliates or its clients, must be reported by the relevant employee to and approved by the Legal Department.